General FAQs for MFP Fellowships

 Q: How long does the fellowship last?

-A: Each predoctoral fellow is provided a stipend for up to three years and each postdoctoral fellow is provided a stipend for up to two years.
+A: STAY fellowships are for one year and may not be renewed.
+MHSAS predoctoral fellow are provided a stipend for up to three years and postdoctoral fellows are provided a stipend for up to two years.
 However, stipend support is provisional and must be renewed each year.
 Reappointment is contingent upon both the satisfactory progress of the fellow at his/her institution and MFP’s continued support from our federal funding agency.
 Beyond the allotted years of stipend support, fellows are encouraged to maintain a career-long relationship with the MFP for professional development, guidance and association.

 Q: How do fellows renew their appointments?

 A: Each fellow currently receiving a stipend must complete a progress report and return it to the MFP in January.
-Progress reports are reviewed by the MFP Training Advisory Committee (TAC) in March, and reappointment decisions are announced in April.
+Progress reports are reviewed by the MFP Training Advisory Committee (TAC) in March, and MHSAS reappointment decisions are announced in April.

 Q: What does the fellow have to do when they become a fellow?

 A: Fellows need to submit all necessary paper work requested by MFP; maintain contact with the MFP office and Training Advisory Committee (TAC) mentor; and remain in good standing at their respective institutions.
 Fellows are strongly encouraged to participate in all MFP trainings throughout the year.
 Additionally, each fellow must receive 12 hours of training or exposure to addictions and behavioral health treatment (this includes but not limited to: co-occurring mental health disorders and substance use, gambling addictions or other areas of addictions) prevention or research.
-This training mainly should be didactic in the form of research, courses, workshops, etc.
+This training mainly should be didactic in the form of courses, workshops, in-service trainings, etc.

 Q: Are researchers eligible?

-A: Because our MHSAS program is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), it is geared specifically toward service providers.
+A: Because our fellowship programs are funded by the Substance Abuse and Mental Health Services Administration, they are geared specifically toward service providers.

 The Psychology Summer Institute (PSI) is a week-long intensive training designed for advanced doctoral students and early career doctoral recipients.
 PSI provides mentoring and career development as participants develop projects focusing on ethnic minority issues.
 Deadline is May 1.